gurpreetsachdeva/OHLCAnalyticsService/README.md

 6. You can also start Java Threads as well as test this through a web client.
 7. Block until something new Gets written to the trade file and stream it to the corresponding subscribers in real time.
 8. No of Trades represent how many trades were used for each bar, just extra information.
+9. If tom someone wants get a bar in semicomplete state[bar_num wont change,for every trade just blindly push], thats also possible so had both implemented below.{Currently configured for complete state but semicomlete state requires only a single line change in publish bars).

 Screenshots For Runnable Tests:
 ================================================================